NathanUTD2140/OperatingSystems_Project3/devlog.md

 ## 11:44am 12/10/2025
 I learned today that Python does not have switch statements, so I have to use else-if statements for the command line.
 I also included the function usageandexit as a way to error check the commands later potentially.

+## 12:43pm 12/10/2025
+I didn't really account for making a node in my program, but I realized that I probably should, as when I was thinking about it, it would make more sense to the file more like a collection of nodes, so I figured I would make the node class first.
+It's a bit weird I have to initialize it according to the bit number and then fill in the values later with a static method, as they almost do the same thing, but I do need them because I have to modify the nodes eventually when the b-tree expands and needs to be adjusted.
+I will work on the b-tree next, which will probably take a while after this.

+## 1:36pm 12/10/2025
+After a bit of research, it turns out this is actually able to be made, but we need to be careful about how we write and read to the file.
+Therefore, I have made read only functions, so when operations like print are given, it cannot modify the file.
+It is also able to modify the header by reading the first 24 bits and validates if this is the correct kind of file.
+We will have to deal with cache next.
+This will also help us deal with writing the nodes and disk management.